Aix-en-Provence holidays and city breaks

 On the Cours Mirabeau alone you’ll find 4, the most impressive is definitely the monumental Fontaine de la Rotonde, topped with three statues representing Justice, Agriculture and Art.
 The oldest on the Cours is the Hot Water fountain, fed by the thermal spring and popularly known as the mossy fountain.

-Top 5 foods to try in Aix
+Top 5 foods and restaurants to try in Aix-en-Provence

 The Mediterranean diet is considered one of the healthiest for a good reason.
 Everything here abounds with fresh, colourful ingredients.
 Bright red and yellow peppers, luscious tomatoes and bright green courgettes are at the base of most of the recipes in this area.